Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 It comes in fun patterns that are a bit more subdued than those on the MIKKOA mats.

-This mat is ideal if you’re focused on improving your alignment.
+This mat is ideal if you’re focused on improving your alignment with markers for where to put your hands and feet in

 The Liforme Yoga Travel Mat is thicker, wider, and longer than most travel mats.